entando/entando-docs/vuepress/docs/next/docs/curate/bundle-presentation-config.md

 # Customize Bundle Info Shown in App Builder

-An example of how a bundle is displayed in the Local Hub of an Entando Application is shown below:
+An example of how a bundle is displayed in the Local Hub of the App Builder is shown below:

 ![Hub user interface in Entando App Builder](./img/local-hub-page.png)